Zinc L-carnosine: Comparisons

 Its healing efficacy against ulceration is significantly greater than that of other zinc complexes, free L-carnosine, and zinc D-carnosine (which is not sold as a supplement to consumers).
 The pharmacological activity of zinc L-carnosine seems attributable mainly to zinc ion, presumably transported effectively into the ulcer by means of L-carnosine together with the action of L-carnosine itself.
 In contrast, a simple mixture of L-carnosine and zinc had a lesser effect, presumably due to rapid diffusion of L-carnosine and zinc ion in the entire stomach.
 Per preclinical data, zinc L-carnosine is superior to zinc sulfide for mucositis.

 Other

 It has a stimulatory effect on bone formation and a restorative effect on bone loss under various pathophysiologic conditions.

+Clinical Evidence & Applications

+Clinical and research studies suggest ZnC supports intestinal barrier function and may reduce inflammation in conditions like ulcerative colitis.
+Human and animal studies demonstrate mucosal protection against chemical injury and improved reparative responses.
+Reviews of clinical studies show benefit in oral and esophageal mucositis in cancer patients receiving chemoradiation, attributed to epithelial protection.
+Evidence supports the safety and efficacy of ZnC for the maintenance, prevention, and treatment of the mucosal lining and other epithelial tissues.
+The research supports its use for gastric ulcers and conditions of the upper GI and suggests other applications, particularly for oral mucositis.

 Usage

 Zinc L-carnosine has been used orally or as an oral rinse, lozenge or suppository.
 The typical clinical oral dose is 150 mg/day, containing 34 mg zinc and 116 mg L-carnosine.
 (The Tolerable Upper Intake Level (UL) for total zinc intake from all sources in adults is 40 mg/day.)

 As an oral rinse, it has been used three to four times a day, with or without swallowing, providing a total amount of 150 mg/day.
 A solution of 5% sodium alginate has been used.
 Alternatively, it has been used as a lozenge containing 18.75 mg, four times a day.
 It has also been used as a suppository of 75 mg with Witepsol as a base.